nadsbuhdha/portfolio-project-2/README.md

 The aim of this website is to provide an easy to access, fun, interactive quiz for primary school ks2 students.
 Questions are based on the KS2 curriculum therefore are accessible for students.
 User’s scores are displayed so users can try to compete against their own score, answering more correct questions and therefore developing their subject knowledge.

 ## Target Audience
 The primary target audience for the site is ks2 children who want a fun way to revise and test their knowledge.
 A secondary target audience is parents of students who would like to engage with their child’s learning.
-As well as teacher who would like to audit their subject knowledge.
+As well as teachers who would like to audit their subject knowledge.

 ## User Expectations

-As the primary target audience for the site is children, for this website the following user expectations were considered when creating the site:
+As the primary target audience for the site is children, the following user expectations were considered when creating the site:
 * Easy to access, simple and clear
 * Responsive as students will be accessing on multiple devices
 * Questions in quiz should be relevant to the national curriculum